 A very limited number of applicants who do not meet regular admission requirements may be considered by the University through an alternate screening process.
 As part of this review, admission may be offered based on institutional interests, special talents, or special circumstances.
 The authority to grant special admission is delegated to the Associate Vice President for Enrollment Services based on the recommendations of the appropriate campus committees.

-CSULB acceps applicants for a second B.A./B.S. to non-impacted majors and the Accelerated Nursing/Entry Level MSN program.
+CSULB accepts applicants for a second B.A./B.S. in science, math, engineering, and the Accelerated Nursing/Entry Level MSN program.
 Candidates for a second baccalaureate degree should apply using the graduate application.